skyha27/projects/README.md

 # Skyler Hall - Software Engineer
 Hello!
 Since most of my project experience comes from coursework, the majority of my repositories are private.
-However, I've included links to the relevant repositories here for you to review my work.
+However, I've included links to the relevant repositories here for you to view my work.
 Thank you for understanding.

 ## About Me
 Brown University - *Class of 2027*